-Use technology appropriately, strategically, and ethically in academic and real-world settings

-As a result of PCLC professional development, teachers will have a better understanding of how to use technology appropriately, strategically, and ethically in academic and real-world setting.
+Use technology appropriately, strategically, and ethically in academic and real-world settings As a result of PCLC professional development, teachers will have a better understanding of how to use technology appropriately, strategically, and ethically in academic and real-world setting.
 In addition, they will understand the value of implementing this shift in the classroom.
 PCLC is committed to providing internal and external staff training and professional development that supports PCLC's mission of increased student learning and achievement.
 PCLC's staff members are encouraged and expected to take responsibility in continuing to develop their career paths and professional development.

-Internal and external staff training and professional development will take the form of projects, seminars, workshops, mentoring, professional conferences and study groups.
+Internal and external staff training and professional development will take the form of projects, seminars, workshops, mentoring, professional conferences, and study groups.
 Staff training may be provided in the following areas:

 - PCLC's contract

-- Instructional shifts
+- Instructional shifts and Ohio's New Learning Standards

 - Resources and materials aligned to Common Core standards

-- Ohio Model Curriculum for Common Core in Math and Reading, and the Revised Standards in Science and Social Studies (K-8)
+- Ohio Model Curriculum for Common Core in Math and Reading, and Ohio's New Learning Standards in Science and Social Studies (K-12)

 - Ohio Teacher Evaluation System (OTES)

 - Achieving state outcomes

 - Value added

 - Writing and implementing student learning objectives

 - Developing a high-performance school culture

 - Mentoring

 - Parental involvement

 - Classroom management

 - Character education

 - Integrating technology in the classroom

 - Team building

 - Strategic planning and leadership

 - PCLC's bonus system